tracel-ai/burn/crates/burn-cube/README.md

 ---

-**Multi-platform high-performance compute language for Rust.**
+**Multi-platform high-performance compute language extension for Rust.**
 <br/>

 </div>

 ## TL;DR

-With CubeCL, you can use Rust to program your GPU, any GPU!
+With CubeCL, you can program your GPU using Rust leveraging zero-cost abstraction to create maintainable, flexible and optimal compute kernels.

 ## Motivation

 The goal of CubeCL is to ease the pain of writing highly optimized compute kernels that are portable across hardware.
 There is currently no adequate solution when you want optimal performance while still being multi-platform.
 You either have to write custom kernels for different hardware, often with different languages such as CUDA, Metal, or ROCm.
-To make it possible, we created a Just-in-Time compiler with three core features: **automatic vectorization**, **comptime**, and **autotune**!
+To fix this, we created a Just-in-Time compiler with three core features: **automatic vectorization**, **comptime**, and **autotune**!

 These features are extremely useful for anyone writing high-performance kernels, even when portability is not a concern.
-They improve code composability, reusability, and maintainability, all while staying optimal.
+They improve code composability, reusability, testability, and maintainability, all while staying optimal.

 ### Disclaimer & History